michelhilg/data-engineering-tlc-data/1_Pipeline_Description.md

 #### 2.4.2.
 Colum-oriented Format

-Running the PySpark inside the Dataproc cluster on GCP, we had problems with the Delta Lake installation, leading to issues when saving the data in a Delta Table format.

-To workaround this situation, we select a column-oriented database tool on GCP, Google BigQuery.
-Unfortunately, we also run with problems saving the FHV and the Yellow Trip dataset in this format, only achieving good results for the Green Trip and the FHVHV datasets.
+After running the PySpark inside the Dataproc cluster on GCP, we select a column-oriented database tool on GCP, Google BigQuery.

 #### 2.4.3.
 Google BigQuery

-With Google BigQuery, we achieve were able to import data from the Google Cloud Storage inside a Big Query Table, where the Data Science team could quickly run queries.
+With Google BigQuery, were able to import data from the Google Cloud Storage inside a Big Query Table, where the data science team could quickly run queries.

 #### 2.4.4.
 Row-oriented Format

-We face the same saving problem here, to save the output in a row-oriented database we select the `.csv` format after importing into a SQL DBMS, such as MySQL, PostgreSQL, or even Google Cloud SQL.
-But, unfortunately, a versioning problem only allowed us to save the Green Trip and the FHVHV datasets.
+To save the output in a row-oriented database we select the `.csv` format, this format sllows us to import the data into a SQL DBMS, such as MySQL, PostgreSQL, or even Google Cloud SQL.

-#### 2.4.3.
-Google Cloud Storage & Google BigQuery

-Facing these challanges, we select the Goog,r, we achieve the result of automatically importing data from the Google Cloud Storage inside a Big Query Table, where the Data Science team could quickly run queries.